 If you're awake during cardiac catheterization, your doctor may ask you to:

 When the test or treatment is done, the catheter is removed.
-A health care professional puts pressure on the area to stop any bleeding.
+A healthcare professional puts pressure on the area to stop any bleeding.
 If the catheter was placed into a blood vessel in the groin area, you may need to lie flat for several hours.
 This helps prevent serious bleeding and lets the artery heal.

 You usually spend a few hours in a recovery room after cardiac catheterization.
 How long you need to stay in the hospital depends on your health and why you had the procedure.

 The skin where the catheter was placed may feel sore for a few days.
-Tell your health care team if you have:
+Tell your healthcare team if you have:

-After cardiac catheterization, a member of your health care team talks to you and explains any results.
+After cardiac catheterization, a member of your healthcare team talks to you and explains any results.

 If a blocked artery is found during cardiac catheterization, the doctor may treat the blockage right away.
 Sometimes a stent is placed to keep the artery open.
 Ask your doctor whether this is a possibility before your cardiac catheterization begins.